-Karen Melander-Magoon is troubled that AAA put a stop payment on two refund checks that were sent to her after her husband died.
+Karen Melander-Magoon is troubled that someone put a stop payment on two AAA refund checks that she deposited soon after her husband died.
 She can’t find any documentation about these transactions, but she hopes we can help.
 Can we?

-Two checks were sent to me, I don’t remember the exact amount.
+Two AAA refund checks were sent to me.
+I don’t remember the exact amount.
 I brought them to Wells Fargo to deposit.
 Later the bank called to tell me that AAA would not authorize the checks.
 I still don’t know if that is because they were in my husband’s name or because AAA realized there were two checks and blocked both of them.

-I would like to be reimbursed for the membership payments made by my husband prior to his passing and the additional automatic payment made to renew his membership when it wasn’t even due to be renewed.
+I would like AAA to reimburse me for the membership payments made by my before his passing and the additional automatic payment made to renew his membership when it wasn’t even due to be renewed.
 AAA promised to refund these payments.
 If this is so little information, you don’t want to proceed, I will understand.
 I know you can only do so much. — Karen Melander-Magoon, San Francisco, Calif.

 A paper trail is your proof that you have already tried to correct your problem on your own.
 It includes all of the correspondence that you have had with the company in question.